Zakhag44/ai-case-study/README.md

    -  **Bill Gates**
    -  **Paul Allen**

-* How did the idea for the company (or project) come about?
+* How did the idea for the project come about?
  - Microsoft saw a need for a product that reduces cognitive load, time spent on mundane tasks, and time spent looking for information in files and allows users to focus on more important items. [^1]